 An exception to this overlap is found in the "scope of information" covered by the security regulations compared to privacy, as pertaining to physicians.
 While the privacy regulations involve all protected health information (PHI) no matter what the form, the security rules covers only providers who transmit electronic PHI, as well as the usual suspects of health plans and health care clearinghouses when handling PHI in any form.
 Physicians will find, however, that other, non-electronic PHI, may require security protections under the privacy rules.
 As was the case with the privacy regulations, "business associates" and hybrid entities also have duties under the security rules, although HHS only has the authority to require compliance of the covered entities.
 Ultimate liability for any regulatory shortcoming of a non-covered entity falls upon the covered entity alone.

 Covered entities must assess their security risks.
 This is foundation of compliance.
-Risk assessment is tailored to the covered entity—its size, complexity and capabilities, in addition to risk and cost, are all taken under consideration when determining whether a "addressable" standard applies or how to best meet a "required" standard.
+Risk assessment is tailored to the covered entity—its size, complexity and capabilities, in addition to risk and cost, are all taken under consideration when determining whether an "addressable" standard applies or how to best meet a "required" standard.
 The rules are not prescriptive—a number of different tactics can achieve compliance.
 These same factors listed above are to be considered when determining an entity's appropriate response.
 In addition, for physicians who are participating in the Medicare / Medicaid EHR incentive program, conducting a risk assessment is a requirement and must be met in order to obtain an incentive (or avoid a penalty).
 Learn more about the Medicare/Medicaid EHR Incentive Program.

 The Big Three—The Components of the Security Standards